wafles38/tron-lightweight/README.md

 The only problem is that you would have to be present during the process, since there will be a lot of "file is missing" errors

-To do: Transfer progress made from my laptop to my pc
+To do:

-Improve this description
+-Transfer progress made from my laptop to my pc -Improve this description

 Original description from original repo: